jfrog/terraform-provider-artifactory/docs/resources/artifactory_managed_user.md

 # Artifactory Managed User Resource

 Provides an Artifactory managed user resource.
 This can be used to create and maintain Artifactory users.
+For example, service account where password is known and managed externally.

-Note: User passwords are never returned through the API.
-Since they are never returned they cannot be managed by directly through Terraform.
-However, it is possible to store a "known" state for the password and make changes if it's updated in Terraform.
-Removing the password argument does not reset the password; it just removes Terraform from storing the "known" state.
+Unlike `artifactory_unmanaged_user` and `artifactory_user`, the `password` attribute is required and cannot be empty.

 ## Example Usage